jmerle/dotfiles/README.md

 Simply get the latest changes with `git pull` and run `./install.sh` again.

 ## Local configuration
-If `~/.localrc` exists, it is automatically sourced after everything except for SDKMAN is initialized.
+If `~/.localrc` exists, it is automatically sourced after all the other scripts.